matebence/j2ee/README.md

 > #### equals() and hashCode()

--You need to implement the equals() and hashCode() methods for primary key classes if you map composite primary keys.
+- You need to implement the equals() and hashCode() methods for primary key classes if you map composite primary keys.
--If you map an association to a Map, your map key needs to implement the equals() and hashCode() methods.
+- If you map an association to a Map, your map key needs to implement the equals() and hashCode() methods.
 So, if use an entity as the key, it needs to provide both methods.
--You can map one-to-many and many-to-many associations to different sub-types of Collection.
+- You can map one-to-many and many-to-many associations to different sub-types of Collection.
 If you use a Set, your entities have to have equals() and hashCode() methods.
 - Independent of the available keys, all equals() and hashCode() implementations need to pass the following tests:

 ```java